bananakid/xnviewmp-w10-qss/README.md

    to folder "C:\Program Files\XnView MP\UI"
 3. Launch XnView MP and select theme using menu
    "View > Theme > Dark theme", then close and reopen XnView MP

+**Release Notes**
+- I'd love to disable icons in drop-downs but I couldn't find a correct way to do it, let me know if you have any idea
+- Current theme appears to work correctly with Windows 7, Windows 10 versions 1607 and 1809
+- Dark Mode variation of this theme may be developed later on, however fell free to contribute
+- Please report issues or insights how to make it better

+**Licensing:** Feel free to redistribute, modify and include it in both free and commercial releases of XnView MP

 **Download:** [GitHub](https://github.com/bananakid/xnviewmp-w10-qss/blob/master/Windows%2010%20Light%20Mode%20Theme%200.1%20for%20XnView%20MP%200.96.7z)